Honolulu Fire Department uses drones to enforce stay-at-home order at beaches

 DroneXL's take

-Over the last weeks, we have seen an dramatic increase in the use of drones around the world to help stop the Coronavirus from spreading.
+Over the last few weeks, we have seen a dramatic increase in the use of drones around the world to help stop the Coronavirus from spreading.
 The DJI Mavic 2 Enterprise with the loudspeaker to play audio messages to the public has been the most common use of drones.
 Other use case have included using drones to measure the body temperature of people and the use of agricultural drones to spray disinfectants in public areas.
-DJI recently launched their Distaster Relief Program in the U.S. and provided 100 drones to government agencies, First Responders and local law enforcement to help fight COVID-19.
+DJI recently launched their Disaster Relief Program in the U.S. and provided 100 drones to government agencies, first responders and local law enforcement to help fight COVID-19.

 Get your Part 107 Certificate